nguyenvulong/AdvDefenseCM/README.md

 ## AdvDefenseCM

 This repository implements the paper "On the Defense of Spoofing Countermeasures against Adversarial Attacks".
+This is our attempt to defend against `FGSM` and `PGD` attacks using `band-pass filter` and `VisuShrink denoising` techniques.
-This is our attempt the defend against `FGSM` and `PGD` attacks using `band-pass filter` and `VisuShrink denoising` techniques
+We made [several changes](https://github.com/ano-demo/AdvAttacksASVspoof/compare/master...nguyenvulong:AdvDefenseCM:master) to the base repository, please refer to the full credits below.

 ### Usage
-We have re-factored the codebase so that it can be run step-by-step, but make sure to modify the files in the`_config/` folder and the code arguments below.
+We have re-factored the codebase so that it can be run step-by-step, but make sure to modify files in the`_config/` folder and the code arguments below.
 Two augmentation techniques should be run independently for the two experiments.
 Make sure to spare 1TB (one terabyte) of hard drive for a complete experiment.
 Otherwise, one can run an attack on a single model (for example, `FGSM` attack on an `LCNN` occupies 150GB of disk space.)

 <p align="center"><img src="https://github.com/nguyenvulong/AdvDefenseCM/assets/1311412/a23ab358-2d7d-49ff-a285-f5d575925289" width=200></p>